Harold L. Paz, MD, MS

 Before joining Aetna in 2014, Dr. Paz served as chief executive officer of Penn State Hershey Medical Center and Health System, senior vice president for Health Affairs for Penn State University, dean of its College of Medicine and professor of medicine and public health sciences for eight years.
 His vision for health care transformation at Penn State led to the formation of an integrated healthcare system of four hospitals, 64 ambulatory care practices and 18 affiliated hospitals focused on population health across central Pennsylvania.
 Prior to his appointment to Penn State, he spent 11 years as dean of the Robert Wood Johnson Medical School and chief executive officer of Robert Wood Johnson University Medical Group, the largest multispecialty group practice in New Jersey where he was professor of medicine.

-Dr. Paz has focused his research and teaching on clinical outcomes, health care effectiveness and employee health benefit design.
+Dr. Paz has focused his research and teaching on clinical outcomes, health care effectiveness and personalized health.
 A pioneer in the field of quality management, Dr. Paz was among the first to study clinical outcomes in the intensive care unit.
 From this early work, he recognized the need to formally train physicians in quality, and in 1993 he started the first fellowship of its kind in quality management.
-Currently, he is professor adjunct of internal medicine at Yale University School of Medicine and remains clinically active in pulmonary medicine at the West Haven Veteran’s Administration Hospital.
+Currently, he is professor adjunct of internal medicine at Yale University School of Medicine and remains clinically active in pulmonary medicine at the West Haven Veterans Administration Hospital.
 He serves on the National Academy of Medicine (NAM) Leadership Consortium and the NAM Roundtable on Quality Care for People with Advanced Illness.

-A fellow of the American College of Physicians and the American College of Chest Physicians, Dr. Paz is currently on the boards of United Surgical Partners International, Research!America and the National Health Council.
+A fellow of the American College of Physicians and the American College of Chest Physicians, Dr. Paz is currently on the boards of Select Medical Corporation, United Surgical Partners International, Research!America and the National Health Council.
 Dr. Paz is past chair of the Board of Directors of the Association of Academic Health Centers and a former member of the Association of American Medical Colleges (AAMC) and the University Health System Consortium boards of directors.
 He previously was chair of the AAMC Council of Deans administrative board and has served on the AAMC executive council, in addition to corporate and scientific advisory boards in the biotechnology field.
-He has authored more than 85 publications, including peer-reviewed research and quality articles, chapters, commentaries and abstracts.
+He has authored over 100 publications, including peer-reviewed research and quality articles, chapters, commentaries and abstracts.
 He is the recipient of numerous awards and an honorary degree.

 Dr. Paz received his bachelor's degree from the University of Rochester, a master of science in life science engineering from Tufts University, and his medical degree from the University of Rochester School of Medicine and Dentistry.
 He completed his residency at Northwestern University, where he served as chief medical resident and instructor in clinical medicine.
 He was a Eudowood Fellow in pulmonary and critical care medicine at Johns Hopkins Medical School.
 In addition, he was a post-doctoral fellow in environmental health science at Johns Hopkins School of Hygiene and Public Health.